How to Connect to a Video Visit Guide

 Common Questions about Virtual Care

-A virtual visit means you’re meeting with a care provider face-to-face, but over a video call, instead of in-person.
-Through a virtual visit, we provide “virtual care.”
+A video visit means you’re meeting with a care provider face-to-face, but over a video call, instead of in-person.
+Through a video visit, we provide “virtual care.”
 This is sometimes also called telehealth, telemedicine, or remote care.

 You will connect with your CCA provider over video using a smartphone, laptop, or tablet.
 You can expect the same great care you receive from CCA in-person.
 A lot of our services can be done over video because we can still see and hear you.
 Together, we can discuss how you’re feelings, review your medications, see what services and equipment you may need, and more.

-Yes, just like a regular visit with your CCA care team, your virtual visit is private and confidential.
+Yes, just like a regular visit with your CCA care team, your video visit is private and confidential.
 We follow government privacy rules.
-Virtual visits are never recorded or shared.
+Video visits are never recorded or shared.
 It’s important that you conduct the visit in a private, secure location too.